 - Review the current Strategic Plan

-- Possess sufficient knowledge of AIHA programs and services to apply proper judgement in suggesting amendments to the current plan
+- Possess sufficient knowledge of AIHA programs and services to apply proper judgment in suggesting amendments to the current plan

-- Develop our next plan (potentially working with an outside consultant):
+- Develop our next plan (working with an outside consultant):

 - Participate in a SWOT analysis that studies both internal and external factors affecting the association